wdi-sg/array-practice/README.md

 # Array practice

-Complete the following exercises to improve your understanding of javascript functions!
+Complete the following exercises to improve your understanding of arrays in javascript!

 #### Instructions:
 * In `main.js`, define the functions listed below and test that it works by running it against `helper.test(yourFunction(), yourExpectedValue)`.
-* As opposed to manually checking the console with your eyes every time.
-We've written a helper method (`helper.test()`) to help you check your code.
-(But still feel free to do your own console.logs as you're building your function!)
+* As opposed to manually checking the output every time you run the function, we've written a helper method (`helper.test()`) to help you check whether your code produces the expected output.
-* For each function, add 1-3 test cases to confirm that your function really works.
+* For each function, add 1-2 more test cases to confirm that your function really works.
 * Tests have been written for exercises 1-5.
 Write your own tests for the remaining exercises, like so: `helper.test(yourFunction(), yourExpectedValue)`.
-The first set of sample input and expected output are provided in the readme file below.
+Sample inputs and expected outputs are provided in the readme file below.

 #### Exercises: